-Are personal property and monies recorded, stored, and returned upon release?
-Describe the types of personal property that may be kept in sleeping rooms:

-Casa de Amparo makes every effort to ensure that each resident's cash resources, personal property, and valuables are safeguarded while in our care.
-Staff assist residents in learning to be responsible for their money and belongings and to safely store their items in their bedroom or a secure area monitored by staff, as needed.
-Items determined to be safe and appropriate may remain with the youth in their bedroom, while hygiene items are secured and checked out for hygiene.
-Youth also may use lockers to securely store their belongings, in addition to items in their bedroom and with staff.
+Are personal property and monies recorded, stored, and returned upon release? $ext{ } ext{ } ext{$ for their money and personal belongings, educating youth on the safe storage of items in their bedroom and/or a secure area monitored by staff, as needed.
+Items determined to be safe and appropriate may remain with the youth in their bedroom, while hygiene items are secured and checked out.